How To Tell If You’re Dehydrated and the effects of Dehydration on your Skin

 Fatigue and Dehydration: Are they linked?

 If you’re getting the recommended amount of quality sleep for an adult, which is approximately 7 to 8 hours at night of uninterrupted sleep (with no sleep apnea), this should be enough to keep your body charged until it’s time to hit the sack again each night.
 But when you’re dehydrated, you’re body is essentially being forced to work overtime to make up for the lack of water in your system.
 The result?
-You may feel as if you’ve just ran a marathon even though you’ve only walked up one flight of stairs.
+You may feel as if you’ve just run a marathon even though you’ve only walked up to one flight of stairs.
 The solution?
 Water – healthy, non-carbonated water, and consumed throughout the day (you can stop around 6 pm or 7 pm if you want to reduce your middle-of-night trips to the facilities).

 Is your body – and your skin – sufficiently hydrated?

 If you noticed that you suffer from any of these symptoms of dehydration – AND you know you’re “not a good water drinker” and have ruled out other health conditions – we suggest you look into different ways of incorporating water drinking into your daily regime to give your body — your health – and your skin — the boost it needs to look and feel it’s healthiest best.